 The Fitbit rash started gaining the public's attention in 2014.
-During that period, there was a recall of the Force wearable fitness tracker after wearers of the fitness tracker developed rashes on their wrists.
+During that period, the Force wearable fitness tracker was recalled after wearers developed rashes on their wrists.
 Even today, there are still users of the Fitbit line of fitness trackers and wearables who reportedly have experienced rashes.

 Some people are allergic to materials such as metals like nickel.
 These materials may be found in Fitbit.
-This rash is likely a form of eczema, also known as contact dermatitis.
-It is one of the common skin conditions that develop when your skin is in contact with an allergen or irritant.
+This rash is likely a form of eczema known as contact dermatitis.
+It is a common skin condition that develops when your skin is in contact with an allergen or irritant.

 So, what are these allergen and irritant contact dermatitis?

 - Irritant Contact Dermatitis.
+Irritant contact dermatitis results from your skin being injured by chemicals, friction, or environmental factors.
 This is the most common form of dermatitis.
-Irritant contact dermatitis is the result of your skin being injured by chemicals, friction, or environmental factors.

 You'll experience irritant contact dermatitis when an irritant damages the surface of your skin quicker than the skin can repair itself.
 This allows the irritants to go deeper into your skin and cause inflammation.